mohux/react-brackets/README.md

 Customizing a seed on the other hand is a little bit more complicated, yet still easy, because we need to let the bracket tree to have a consitent design

+**Any additional data you pass inside a seed object is accessibile via renderSeedComponent**

 ```jsx
 import { Bracket, RoundProps, Seed, SeedItem, SeedTeam } from 'react-brackets';
 import React from 'react';